lerna-lite/lerna-lite/packages/watch/README.md

 ### `--watch-removed-dir`

-Defaults to `false`, when enabled it will trigger when a directory is being removed.
+When enabled it will trigger when a directory is being removed (in addition to file `change` which is always enabled).

 ```sh
 $ lerna watch --watch-removed-dir -- <command>
 ```

 ## Chokidar Options
-Most Chokidar options are available and exposed (with some exceptions like `cwd`).
+Most [`Chokidar`](https://github.com/paulmillr/chokidar) options are available and exposed (except `cwd` which is required internally).
 The option descriptions below are summarized, refer to the Chokidar [options](https://github.com/paulmillr/chokidar#api) website for more detailed informations.

 ### `--atomic`